ilovemariobro/radicwl/README.md

 ### Hi there 👋

-I'm an aspiring medical student who also enjoys computer science.
-I'm a freshman in high school and 15 years old.
+I'm a 15 year old aspiring medical student who also enjoys computer science.

 ### You can reach me here: